Dnawrkshp/arena-conceder/README.md

 ## How

 Arena Conceder is a modified version of [Animadoria's UnityGameHook](https://github.com/Animadoria/UnityGameHook).
 It injects itself into the game, creates a persistent GameObject that then manipulates Arena to perpetually queue and concede.
-This means that it can run in the background while you play other games, browse the internet, or possibly even play a seperate instance of MTG Arena (untested).
+This means that it can run in the background while you play other games.

 ## Usage